Policies and Procedures

 When an item is significantly overdue, the borrower is billed for its replacement.
 Borrowing privileges are suspended without notice until material is returned or replaced or the borrower pays for the material.
 Until the bill is resolved, holds are placed on MSU student enrollment, registration, diplomas, and transcripts.

-- Students may apply for a locker to use for a semester (all students) or year (Graduate students only) at Circulation.
+- Students may apply for a student locker to use for one year at Circulation.

 - Locker contents will be inspected frequently for policy compliance.
 A single violation of any policy may result in immediate termination of locker privileges and may affect eligibility for future locker assignments.